-A sensitivity analysis was conducted on the participation in Alternative 8, showing the benefits and costs of 25%, 50%, 75% and 100% participation in the voluntary nonstructural portion of the NED plan.
+To manage this risk, a sensitivity analysis was conducted on the participation in Alternative 8 (the plan with the next highest net benefits), showing the benefits and costs of 25%, 50%, 75% and 100% participation in the voluntary nonstructural portion of the NED plan.
 The participation sensitivity analysis showed that as nonstructural participation declines from 100%, total benefits for Alternative 8 decrease but net benefits increase.
-The results show that at 75% participation or less, Alternative 8 is likely to have greater net benefits than Alternative 3b, but there are significant limitations to how these costs were developed (see Appendix I), and several other considerations went into selecting Alternative 3b as the NED plan (Alternative 3b maximizes comprehensive benefits across the RED, EQ, and OSE accounts).
-Therefore, low participation is unlikely to change the selection of the NED plan.
+The results show that at 75% participation or less, Alternative 8 is likely to have greater net benefits than Alternative 3b, but there are significant limitations to how these costs were developed, so that the certainty of the results cannot be relied upon as a criterion for selection of the NED plan (see Appendix I).
+Furthermore, several other considerations went into selecting Alternative 3b as the NED plan; Alternative 3b reasonably maximizes comprehensive benefits across the RED, EQ, and OSE accounts.
+Therefore, expected low participation did not change the selection of the NED plan.
 See Appendix I for more information.
-Alternative 8 contains DB4 in addition to the nonstructural measures, so essentially, net benefits increase more as the plan gets closer to DB4 by itself (i.e., Alternative 3b).

-4.1.2 Regional Economic Development
+4.1.2.
+Regional Economic Development

 The RECONS model was used to estimate RED benefits for alternative plans.
 Based on the RECONS results, Alternative 4 has the highest RED benefits for the final array of alternatives.
-Nearly 1,018 full-time equivalent jobs would be produced for the region with a local direct impact (gross regional product) of approximately \$83 million.
+Nearly 1,146 full-time equivalent jobs would be produced for the region with a local direct impact (gross regional product) of approximately \$100 million.
 Based on the analysis presented above, Alternative 4 maximizes benefits in the RED category.